Porsche to name all-electric model Taycan

-STUTTGART (Reuters) - Sport car maker Porsche will name its first all-electric car model the Taycan, it said on Friday, a year before it plans to launch serial production of a vehicle that will compete with Tesla’s (TSLA.O) Model S.
+STUTTGART, June 8 (Reuters) - Sport car maker Porsche will name its first all-electric car model the Taycan, it said on Friday, a year before it plans to launch serial production of a vehicle that will compete with Tesla’s Model S.

 The name, announced by Chief Executive Oliver Blume at Porsche’s 70th anniversary celebration on Friday, means “lively, young horse”, reflecting the iconic rearing black horse on Porsche’s coat of arms.